tencent cloud

 Optimizing Indexes to Break Through Read/Write Performance Bottlenecks

-In daily Ops, you can log in to the TencentDB for MongoDB console and click the instance ID to enter the Instance Details page and view the following information:
+For routine Ops, log in to the TencentDB for MongoDB console, click the instance ID to go to the Instance Details page, and view the following information.

-Select the System Monitoring tab to view the instance monitoring data:
+Select the System Monitoring tab to check the instance's monitoring data.

-The disk reads/writes per second stays high continuously, and the I/O resource usage of a node accounts for 60% of that of the entire server.
+The disk I/O operations per second (IOPS) remain consistently high, indicating excessive I/O consumption.
+The I/O resource consumption of a single node accounts for 60% of the entire server.

-Select Database Management > Slow Log Query to view slow logs:
+Select the DMC tab, then select the Slow Log Query tab to view the slow log.

 Mon Aug 2 10:34:24.928 I COMMAND [conn10480929] command xxx.xxx command: find { find: "xxx", filter: { $and: [ { alxxxId: "xxx" }, { state: 0 }, { itemTagList: { $in: [ xx ] } }, { persxxal: 0 } ] }, limit: 3, maxTimeMS: 10000 } planSummary: IXSCAN { alxxxId: 1.0, itemTagList: 1.0 } keysExamined:1650 docsExamined:1650 hasSortStage:0 cursorExhausted:1 keyUpdates:0 writeConflicts:0 numYields:15 nreturned:3 reslen:8129 locks:{ Global: { acquireCount: { r: 32 } }, Database: { acquireCount: { r: 16 } }, Collection: { acquireCount: { r: 16 } } } protocol:op_command 227ms